dmrkv/teximo/README.md

 Once permissions are granted, Teximo will appear in your menu bar with a "T" icon.
 The app works globally in any application:

 - **⌘+Shift**: Switch between keyboard layouts
-- **⌥+Shift+T**: Select text and press this combination to transliterate between English and Russian
+- **Ctrl+Shift**: Select text and press this combination to transliterate between English and Russian

 ## Troubleshooting